All Wet (1927 film): Legacy

 The short features Oswald selling hot dogs, the gag would be similarly re-used in the Mickey Mouse short, The Karnival Kid, in 1929.
 The aforementioned cartoon was the ninth Mickey cartoon released following his creation, which came after Walt Disney lost the rights to Oswald.
 Animation used during the sequence where Oswald rescues Miss Rabbit would later be re-purposed during Wild Waves.

 Home media

 The short was released on December 11, 2007 on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.
+A restored version of the short was released on Disney+ in September 2023 as part of Disney's 100th Anniversary.